pryv/example-app-android/README.md

 Android skeleton to build an app that will access your data on pryv.io using the [Pryv Java library](https://github.com/pryv/lib-java)

-This sample app contains the code that provides the login to your pryv account on the platform that you will have defined [here](https://github.com/pryv/app-android-example/blob/master/app/src/main/java/com/pryv/appAndroidExample/activities/LoginActivity.java#L39).
+This sample app contains the code that provides the login to your pryv account on the platform that you will have defined [here](https://github.com/pryv/app-android-example/blob/master/app/src/main/java/com/pryv/appAndroidExample/activities/LoginActivity.java#L37).
 For example, when using the pryv.me demo platform:

 ```java
 public final static String DOMAIN = "pryv.me";
 ```

-After signing in your account the app fetches the 20 most recent Events, the Stream structure and allows to create a note on the push of a button.
+After signing in your account the app is able to fetch all Events from a Stream and create a text note on the push of a button.

 ## Usage

-get the code `git clone https://github.com/pryv/android-app-example`
+Get the code `git clone https://github.com/pryv/android-app-example`

 ### Android studio